alainmateso/reactnd-would-you-rather/README.md

 When logged in, you can select "New Question" from the menu bar and you'll be presented with a form to fill your desired 2 options.
 After submitting the form, you'll be redirected to the homepage where your asked question will be categoried according to whether you have answered it or not

-`Please note that the submit button won't work if any of the options is empty!`
+`Please note that the submit button won't work if any of the options is empty or if you entered similar options!`

 ## The Leaderboard